docsforadobe/ame-scripting-guide/docs/reference/reference.md

 ### Methods

-- `exportGroup(sourcePath: string, outputPath: string, presetsPath: string, matchSource: bool = false): bool` : Export the source with the provided list of presets.
+- `exportGroup(sourcePath: string, outputPath: string, presetsPath: string, matchSource: boolean = false): boolean` : Export the source with the provided list of presets.
 Returns `true` in case of success.
   - `sourcePath`: Media path (Premiere Pro projects aren't supported).
   - `outputPath`: If `outputPath` is empty, then the output file location will be generated based on the source location.
   - `presetsPath`: Multiple preset paths can be provided separated via a | (e.g. `"path1|path2|path3"`)
   - `matchSource`: Optional.
 Default value is false
-- `exportItem(sourcePath: string, outputPath: string, presetPath: string, matchSource: bool = false, writeFramesToDisk: bool = false): scripting object` : Export the source with the provided preset.
+- `exportItem(sourcePath: string, outputPath: string, presetPath: string, matchSource: boolean = false, writeFramesToDisk: boolean = false): scripting object` : Export the source with the provided preset.
 Returns an `EncoderWrapper` object.
   - `sourcePath`: Media path or Premiere Pro project path (In case of a Premiere Pro project the last sequence will be used).
   - `outputPath`: If `outputPath` is empty, then the output file location will be generated based on the source location.
   - `matchSource`: Optional.
 Default value is `false`
   - `writeFramesToDisk`: Optional.
 Default value is `false`. `true` writes five frames at 0%, 25%, 50%, 75% and 100% of the full duration.<br />Known issue: Currently it only works with parallel encoding disabled.
-- `exportSequence(projectPath: string, outputPath: string, presetPath: string, matchSource: bool = false, writeFramesToDisk: bool = false, leadingFramesToTrim: int = 0, trailingFramesToTrim: int = 0, sequenceName: string = ""): bool` : Export the Premiere Pro sequence with the provided preset.
+- `exportSequence(projectPath: string, outputPath: string, presetPath: string, matchSource: boolean = false, writeFramesToDisk: boolean = false, leadingFramesToTrim: int = 0, trailingFramesToTrim: int = 0, sequenceName: string = ""): boolean` : Export the Premiere Pro sequence with the provided preset.
 Returns `true` in case of success.
   - `projectPath`: Premiere Pro project path.
   - `outputPath`: If `outputPath` is empty, then the output file location will be generated based on the source location.
   - `matchSource`: Optional.
 Default value is `false`.